 Keyword research features

-Keyword research involves four key processes:
+Keyword research involves four key steps:

 In both platforms, you just enter a phrase into a keyword overview tool and you’ll get the info you need straight away — search volume for that phrase, its keyword difficulty score, the sites that are currently ranking for it and a list of related keywords.